AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 <br/>
 After a system update, backup the <code>homemenu.cia</code> file again in case the Home Menu is also updated.
 <br/>
-The current Home Menu mod is likely compatible with the future system firmware versions with an updated Home Menu version.
+The current Home Menu mod is likely compatible with the future system firmware versions with a newer Home Menu version.
 If this mod stops working, I will update the base Home Menu applet for this mod.
 </p>